Bayard Wootten: Work

 Wootten was the first woman to make a photograph from an airplane in 1914, in New Bern, North Carolina.
 Wootten was also the first woman in the National Guard, making the rank of Adjutant General and Chief of Publicity.
 Her uncle was North Carolina Congressman, Hap Barden.
 Wootten utilized Barden's power by providing images she made of a deteriorating Camp Bragg.
 Her images of soldiers forced to live in the poorest of conditions helped save it from closure.
 Today, we know it as Fort Bragg.

 Wootten's photography illustrated five books during her lifetime, including Charleston: Azalias and Old Bricks, North Carolina Homes and Gardens, and From My Highest Hill.
 Her images fill UNC at Chapel Hill year books and newspapers, while her larger than life pictorialist photographs line North Carolina State Government building walls and Court Houses.
 Anthony Lilly, a New Bern native, has written a script which is in pre-production about Wootten's incredible life.
 Lilly also possess the largest collection of Wootten's images, prints, Glass plates and personal belongings.
 He also has Wootten's entire 1904-1959 studio contents, including her first camera and all lighting.
 Lilly will fill the Wootten-Moulton Museum in New Bern North Carolina with these treasures.
 A book by Jerry Cotton titled Light and Air was a brief description in words and pictures about Wootten.

 Lilly's Wootten-Moulton Museum collection holds hundreds of family letters and business papers detailing the working relationship with Caleb Bradham.
 During his research he also uncovered Wootten's original concept drawings of the famous drink.

 In addition to her work as a pioneering photographer and artist, Wootten was a staunch advocate for women's rights and used her standing and reputation throughout the south to aid women's organizations including the Women's Missionary League.
 In 1915 she became the President of the League's publicity department, creating all official portraits.

 Her early client, Lieutenant Gregg Cherry, became North Carolina's 61st Governor.
-Cherry Point air station and base was named after Cherry, as well as Cherry Hospital.
+Marine Corps Air Station Cherry Point and Cherry Hospital are named after Cherry.

 The Wootten-Moulton Studio received The Showmanship Award from The Walt Disney Company for outstanding achievements in professional photography.